domchido/Emmodaily/README.rst

 In terms of flexibility and foam work is important to focus on muscles with greater propensity to injury, such as the triceps sural, hamstrings, psoas iliaco, adductors or buttocks.

 With respect to strength work, it would be the anterior muscles together with the anterior rectum, and quadriceps the most worked.
-Performing, in general, multi-articular exercises and to be able to be with the greatest transfer to what may occur after the competition as accelerations, deceleration舗s, imbalances …
+Performing, in general, multi-articular exercises and to be able to be with the greatest transfer to what may occur after the competition as accelerations, deceleration’s, imbalances …